perrotti/assignment1/bio.md

 General Bio

+	NOTE: THIS WAS ALL A LIE!
+I'm actually a captain floating around space on a ship with every single race represented, and one guy that doesn't have any emotions...

 	Hobbies: Playing basketball, football, and softball.
 Video games and board games.
 Binge watching shows on Netflix.
 	Favorite Movie: Fight Club
 	Favorite Board Game: Settlers of Catan